-The Consumer Price Index (CPI) defines telecommunications services as those services associated with wireless and landline telephone communications, internet access, and television services.
+The Consumer Price Index (CPI) defines telecommunications services as those services associated with wireless and residential telephone communications, internet access, and television services.

 Internet services, a component of the information technology, hardware and services index, is included in the education and communication major group of the CPI.
 The CPI publishes a monthly internet services index at the U.S. level only.

-Cable and satellite television services, a component of the video and audio index, is included in the recreation major group of the CPI.
-The CPI publishes a monthly cable and satellite television services index at the U.S. level only.
+Cable, satellite, and live streaming television services, a component of the video and audio index, is included in the recreation major group of the CPI.
+The CPI publishes a monthly Cable, satellite, and live streaming television service index at the U.S. level only.

 Charges for personal wireless/cellular telephone services where the telephone is portable and sends and receives signals for calls through the airwaves.
-Services priced are primarily specific plans offered by cellular companies and prepaid plans.
+Services priced are primarily specific plans offered by cellular companies and prepaid plans, which include voice calling (talk), text messaging, and most also include cellular data.
 All service charges, applicable per-plan charges or per-minute call charges, and other charges normally included in a cellular plan are eligible for pricing.
-Internet access is also eligible.
-Exclusions are pagers, pay phone charges, and residential landline telephone service.
+Exclusions are pagers, pay phone charges, residential telephone service, and plans that provide only data access without voice calling.
 Other phone services, such as long-distance and phone service activation, are excluded unless they are automatically included with a plan at no extra charge.
 Monthly fees charged by the carrier for the cost of a device are not eligible.
 Any plans for use by businesses are not eligible.

-Charges for Internet access and other online services such as web hosting, domain names, and file hosting for non-business use are eligible for collection.
-Mobile internet access provided by wireless carriers through equipment such as mobile hotspots and bundled services that combine internet service with landline telephone services and/or cable television services are also eligible.
-Applicable taxes and fees are included if available.
-Wireless telephone plans that include internet access are not eligible in this category.
-Fees for online activities such as music or video downloads, streaming media (both music and video), fees for online gaming, and subscriptions to online newspapers or magazines are excluded.
-Fees to access additional information or services provided by particular websites such as those offered by popular sporting websites are also excluded.
+Excluded are any charges not specifically related to obtaining residential internet access; online services such as Webhosting, domain names, and file hosting for business use; business services bundled with residential internet access; or mobile internet are excluded.
+Non-residential TV services, non-residential telephone services, and any other bundled services such as home monitoring services and wireless telephone services are not eligible.
+Fees for online activities such as music or video downloads, streaming media (both music and video), fees for online gaming, and subscriptions to online newspapers or magazines are all excluded.
+Fees to access additional information or services provided by particular websites, such as those offered by popular sporting websites are also excluded.
+Pre-recorded video on demand subscription streaming services are excluded.

 Education and communication